cosmos-lab/react-typescript-webpack/README.md

 2. Webpack teamup with Babel
 3. ESlint, Prettier for code serenity
 4. Jest for unit test and Puppeteer for e2e
-5. Pre-Commit hook with "Lint", "Unit Test"
+5. Pre-Commit hook with "Lint", "Unit Test" & "Prettier"